tamucc-comp-bio/how_to/install_wsl_ubuntu.md

 You can install everything you need to run Windows Subsystem for Linux (WSL) by entering one command in an administrator PowerShell or Windows Command Prompt and then restarting your machine.

+## Step 1.
+Open Administrator/Elevated PowerShell Window

 1. Open the Start menu
 2. type `Windows PowerShell`
 3. select `Windows PowerShell`
 4. select `Run as administrator`.
 5. type the following into the PowerShell terminal:

+## Step 2.
+Install WSL and the Default Version of Ubuntu

+1. Copy and paste this command into PowerShell and hit the `Enter` key

 ```powershell
 wsl --install